johnha881/AWS-Projects/EventBridge-InProgress/README.md

-# Event driven architecture with the use of EventBridge service pushing events out to SQS, SNS and Step Functions.
+# Event-driven architecture with the use of EventBridge service pushing events out to SQS, SNS and Step Functions.

 ## Table of Contents
    - [Introduction](#introduction)